-To put it in simple terms, over/under bets are wagers made on the combined number of runs scored by both teams during the game (this includes extra innings).
+When betting baseball totals, you are wagering whether a game’s score will be over or under a predetermined amount of runs.
+To put it in simple terms, MLB over under bets are wagers made on the combined number of runs scored by both teams during the game, including extra innings.

-Key Factors to consider before betting Totals:
+Key factors to consider

 Betting against the public

-Some umps have very tight strike zones.
-More balls, lead to more walks, which leads to more runs scored.
-More runs scored leads to more overs!
-Other umps might have looser zones, which run the opposite way, and benefit the under.
+Another variable to consider when betting MLB totals is the umpire, as each one has different tendencies that can impact a game’s outcome.
+For instance, some umps have very tight strike zones, and since more balls lead to more walks, that means more runs will be scored, resulting in more overs!
+However, other umps might have looser zones, which run the opposite way, and benefit the under.